leipero/QEMU-VM/README.md

 - Wayland session was not tested at all and will likely not work.

 ## TODO
-- USB devices detection and addition to the config file.
 - Better way to unbind/bind VC, devices and handle DM.
 - Add wayland support.
 - More sane GPU detection (for multi GPU support).